St. Petersburg Felony Defense Lawyers

 If you or someone you know is facing a felony or multiple felony charges in or around the St. Petersburg area, you need aggressive and trusted legal representation.
 State and federal prosecutors will work overtime to convict you; often the only thing standing between you and severe criminal penalties is a skilled and experienced criminal defense attorney.
 At Morris Law Firm, P.A., you can get representation from a legal team that includes a former state prosecutor who has acted as a lead trial attorney and who has handled cases involving DUI, capital sexual battery, robbery, manslaughter, and first-degree murder.
 The value of inside knowledge in how the prosecution works in such cases cannot be overstated.
 You will benefit from this extensive knowledge, insight, and trial experience in the defense of your felony case.

-Felony Crimes in Florida
+Types of Felony Offenses in Florida

-Further examples of felonies include but are not limited to:
+Examples of felonies include but are not limited to:

 - Abuse of a child